 In other words, because the GWP of each GHG changes over the lifetime of the gas, multiplying the SCC by the GWP in any particular year is inaccurate.
 The SCM and SCN2O methodologies build directly on the IWG’s SCC methodology, and replace the less accurate methodology of multiplying the SCC by these gases’ relative global warming potential.
 The same rigorous, consensus-based, transparent process used for the federal SCC has shaped the federal SCM and federal SCN2O estimates.
 Just as the federal SCC likely underestimates the true social cost of carbon, the federal SCM and SCN2O are likely to underestimate the true social cost of these other greenhouse gases due to omitted damages and uncertainties regarding the scope of the effects in the underlying models.
-22 Nonetheless, the 2016 IWG SCM and SCN2O are the best available estimates of the social costs associated with the emission of those greenhouse gases.
+22 Nonetheless, the IWG SCM and SCN2O released in 2016 and updated for inflation in 2021 are the best available estimates of the social costs associated with the emission of those greenhouse gases.

 |Year of Emission||Average estimate at 5% discount rate||Average estimate at 3% discount rate—IWG’s Central Estimate||2.5% Average||High Impact Estimate: (95th percentile estimate at 3% discount rate)|

 Table 4: Social Cost of Nitrous Oxide Estimates (in 2020 dollars per metric ton) 24